 A major depressive episode is identified as a depressed mood and lack of interest in things that usually bring pleasure (anhedonia) that lasts at least two weeks, though it can last a lot longer than that.
 In teens, it can show itself as chronic irritability more than sadness, though either are a possibility.
 It’s often accompanied by aches and pains that don’t have an obvious source.

 Melancholic features – dominated by sadness, worsened moods in the morning, early wakening, agitation, sluggishness, and guilt.

 Anxious distress — she’s worried about loss of control over situations or events, more agitated and restless.

-If your daughter is at risk of harming herself or taking her life, call the National Suicide Lifeline at 1-800-273-8255 or go to their website.
+If your daughter is at risk of harming herself or taking her life, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
 If the risk is immediate, call 911.

 To find a therapist, use the Psychology Today search tool.